dcrodman/archon/README.md

     git clone https://github.com/dcrodman/archon.git
     cd archon
-    mkdir .bin
+    mkdir bin
-    export GOBIN=$(pwd)/.bin
-    go install ./cmd/*
+    go build -o bin ./cmd/*

-This will install the Archon server and tools to the `.bin` subdirectory in the root of your project's directory.
+This will install the Archon server and tools to the `bin` subdirectory in the root of your project's directory.

 ### 2. Create a directory for the server files